 Beyond the RCM

 While the Historical Performance Faculty takes a very active role in the life of the RCM, additional opportunities exist further afield.
-Our students have frequently appeared at UK festivals and heritage venues including the Bath International Festival, London Handel Festival, London Festival of Baroque Music, Hatchands Park, The V&A and the Queen's Gallery at Buckingham Palace.

 In 2017, musicians from the Historical Performance faculty took part in a collaboration with the Académie de l’Opéra de Paris and Centre de musique baroque de Versailles to stage Rameau's Les fêtes d’Hébé with performances in both Paris and London.

 Follow violist Matyas Csiba as he goes on tour to Italy with members of the RCM Historical Performance Faculty.